WalletConnect/walletconnect-docs/docs/specs/clients/chat/client-api.md

   // subscribe to new chat messages received public abstract on("chat_message", ({ topic: string, payload: Message }) => {}): void;

-  // subscribe to new chat messages received public abstract on("queue_message", ({ topic: string, payload: Message }) => {}): void;
+  // Internal use only, read more chat-message-queue.md public abstract on("queue_message", ({ topic: string, payload: Message }) => {}): void;

-  // subscribe to new chat messages received public abstract on("queued_message_delivered", ({ topic: string, payload: Message }) => {}): void;
+  // subscribe to queued messages that got delivered public abstract on("queued_message_delivered", ({ topic: string, payload: Message }) => {}): void;

   // subscribe to new chat thread left